remixed123/LightServer/README.md

 * An Open Source Programmer (Join the community efforts and add your own features)
 * A Professional who develops for the Texas Instruments Tiva C and the CC3100/CC3200 MCUs (There is a lot of helpful code to perform all sorts of tasks).
-* A Manufacturer of Electronic Lighting Devices (You are free to use this code to develop a commercial product based on Texas Instruments MCUs, contact me for more information or assistance).
+* Manufacturers of Electronic Lighting Devices, IoT Devices, Home Automation or other Wifi Enabled devices (You are free to use this code to develop a commercial product based on Texas Instruments MCUs, contact me for more information or assistance).
 If you feel generous, I am always open to receiving some public thanks and the end product if possible.
-If not possible, it still would be great to know where my code has ended up.
+If not possible, it still would be great to know where my code has ended up...geek pride and all.

 ### Who Cannot Use This Code?

 * The code has been developed for a specific platform (TI ARM Cortex M4 MCUs) using specific IDE (Code Composure Studio) and RTOS (TI-RTOS).
 So most of it will only function when you use this technology.
-* Though I cannot anyone using code that has been made available on the Internet in what ever way they see fit.
-I do ask that is you are looking to develop a product using this code, that you at least take a good look at Texas Instruments MCUs.
+* Though I cannot enforce this request.
+I do ask that if you are looking to develop a product using this code, that you at least take a good look at Texas Instruments MCUs.
 No, I am not a TI employee, but I am a TI MVP and as such I am pretty passionate about the latest Wifi IoT MCUs from TI.

 ### No Developer Experience Required